huaminghuangtw/Evergreen-Notes/Permanent-Notes/Quit social media.md

 ---

-Social media content, which offers a quick, easily accessible way that makes you happy _or, even if it doesn't make you happy_, offers an escape from the thing that makes you unhappy.
+Social media content, which offers a quick, easily accessible way that makes you happy _or, even if it doesn’t make you happy_, offers an escape from the thing that makes you unhappy.

 ---